Home | About me | Contact | What's new | Privacy | Search

 Overview

-Loop 1604 forms the outer of San Antonio's two beltways and the freeway portion serves Joint Base San Antonio Randolph and Camp Bullis, the Forum and Live Oak Town Center shopping centers, Rolling Oaks Mall, the Stone Oak area, the University of Texas at San Antonio's (UTSA) main campus, Six Flags Fiesta Texas, the Shops at La Cantera and the La Cantera development, The Rim development, the corporate headquarters campuses for Valero Energy and NuStar, the Alamo Ranch area, Sea World and the Westover Hills area, and the suburban cities of Converse, Universal City, Live Oak, Selma, Hollywood Park, Shavano Park, and Helotes.
-The corridor runs through increasingly dense suburban residential areas interspersed with moderate to heavy commercial development, especially at the main nodes near I-35, Bulverde Rd., US 281, Blanco Rd., I-10, Bandera Rd., Culebra Rd./SH 151, and Potranco Rd.
-The area outside 1604 from Bandera Rd. to US 90 is expected to add roughly 200,000 people between 2020 and 2030.
+Loop 1604 forms the outer of San Antonio's two beltways.
+The freeway portion serves Joint Base San Antonio Randolph and Camp Bullis, the Forum and Live Oak Town Center shopping centers, Rolling Oaks Mall, the Stone Oak area, the University of Texas at San Antonio's (UTSA) main campus, Six Flags Fiesta Texas, the Shops at La Cantera and the La Cantera development, The Rim development, the corporate headquarters campuses for Valero Energy and NuStar, the Alamo Ranch area, Sea World and the Westover Hills area, and the suburban cities of Converse, Universal City, Live Oak, Selma, Hollywood Park, Shavano Park, and Helotes.

-A five-level "stack" interchange exists at US 281 with cloverleaf interchanges at I-10 and I-35.
+A five-level "stack" interchange exists at US 281 with cloverleaf interchanges at I‑10 and I‑35.
 There is a single flyover connector from southbound Loop 1604 to eastbound SH 151 as well as from southbound Loop 1604 to US 90 eastbound.
+Work to replace the cloverleaf at I‑10 is underway, as is a project to add a new direct connector from SH 151 to northbound Loop 1604.

 Loop 1604 is sometimes mistakenly referred to as FM 1604.
 However, FM 1604 is in North Texas.
 (See the History section below for more info.)